-The Decision-maker(s), the parties, their Advisors, and appropriate administrators of the University will be permitted to review the recording or review a transcript of the recording upon request to the
+The Decision-maker(s), the parties, their Advisors, and appropriate administrators of the University will be permitted to review the recording or review a transcript of the recording upon request to the Title IX Coordinator.
+No person will be given or be allowed to make a copy of the recording without permission of the Title IX Coordinator.

-&lt;sup>41 If a dismissal occurs under Title IX, and the hearing process continues, CA law does not permit questioning by Advisors.
+41 If a dismissal occurs under Title IX, and the hearing process continues, CA law does not permit questioning by Advisors.
 All questions must be submitted by the parties/Advisors to the Decision-maker or Chair, who will pose them if the questions are relevant.